TpRedNinja/Route-Tracker/Documents-Important stuff/Adding a new game.md

 Column Definitions

-• Name/Hint: What the player is looking for (displayed in the UI)
-• Type: The type of collectible (must match what your code checks for)
-• Number: Unique ID for that collectible (used for progress tracking)
-• Coordinates: (Optional) Location information for the player
+â€¢ Name/Hint: What the player is looking for (displayed in the UI) â€¢ Type: The type of collectible (must match what your code checks for) â€¢ Number: Unique ID for that collectible (used for progress tracking) â€¢ Coordinates: (Optional) Location information for the player

 The enhanced route system now supports:
 - Automatic progress saving with cycling backups